simrandh25/weather-metrics/README.md

-# weather-metrics
+# Weather Metrics
-A React App to get weather information.
+An app built with React to get weather information.
+Uses OpenWeatherMap's API.